-SLIS is a diverse, inclusive, dynamic and collegial School which honours
+A diverse, inclusive, dynamic and collegial School which honours:

 - Mutual sense of responsibility and accountability;

-- Pride in our history, traditions, community, students, and alumni; and,
+- Pride in our history, traditions, communities, students, and alumni; and,

 The completed ePortfolio will be assessed using the LIS 600 Capping Exercise ePortfolio Rubric using six identified criteria.
 Students are required to meet a minimum of three criteria at the exemplary level, with the remaining to be met at a satisfactory level.
 If any of the criteria is met at an unsatisfactory level, the Academic Advisor will make suggestions for improvement and resubmission.

 Mahara is SLIS’ recommended platform to complete the LIS 600 Capping Exercise course.
 The ePortfolio Mahara platform is available through the University of Alberta’s eClass.
 Mahara or some other technology (e.g., HTML) agreed in advance between the student and their Academic Advisor (without advance agreement for an alternative, use of Mahara is required).
 Mahara allows students to upload a variety of artifacts in different formats (text document, image, audio, video, website, multimedia presentations, weblinks, etc.).
-If students wish to include artifacts that represent a group assignment or other form of collaboration, they may do so but their explanation must include a clear description of their role in the group assignment.
+If students wish to include artifacts that represent a group assignment or other form of collaboration, they must seek permission from their group members first.
+They must also include a clear description of their role in the group assignment.
 Students, with the agreement of their Academic Advisor, may choose to link their ePortfolio to the “Student Showcase” section of the SLIS website.
 Mahara also provides students with an option to share their ePortfolio with the public, or privately share with their Academic Advisor.